Page Speed

 TL;DR: What is Page Speed?

-Page Speed page speed refers to the amount of time it takes for a web page to load completely.
-Optimizing page speed improves user experience and search engine rankings by reducing load times and enhancing site responsiveness.
+Page Speed measures the time it takes for a web page to load completely.
+Faster page speed improves user experience and search engine rankings.

 What is Page Speed?